 The Razer DeathStalker V2 Pro has quite a few extra features.
 You can record macros directly on the keyboard and save them to onboard memory.
 You can also set a 'Game Mode' hotkey, which will disable the Windows key when pressed.
 You can customize it to also disable the Alt+Tab and Alt+F4 hotkeys.

 This keyboard has various hotkeys and a set of dedicated media controls, including a volume roller and a multi-function button with Play/Pause and Next Track/Previous Track functions depending on the number of times you tap it.
 Note that you cannot reprogram this multi-function button using the customization software.
 There are additionalcontrols on the back edge of the chassis to switch between connection types and paired devices.
+If you're interested in a similar gaming keyboard with additional dedicated macro keys on the left side of the board, check out the Razer BlackWidow V4 Pro.

 This Razer DeathStalker V2 Pro has linear Red Low Profile Optical switches, which have a smooth actuation without a tactile bump and feel very light.
 They have a very short pre-travel and total travel distance, making them very responsive and well-suited for fast-paced gaming.
 This keyboard is also available with clicky Purple Low Profile Optical switches.
 If you're interested in a low-profile non-mechanical keyboard, the Razer Ornata V3 uses membrane switches with a distinct click that sounds like a mechanical switch, but feels like a membrane switch.